FiveXV

 Keep that insight intact across every touchpoint, however, is far more complex.

 It requires understanding both creative expression of the product and the invisible factors that shape how it is received.
-It requires awareness of the psychological undercurrents at play - not to manipulate them, but to ensure that intention and interpretation remain aligned.
+It requires understanding both the creative expression of the product and the invisible factors that shape how it's received—the psychological undercurrents that determine whether intention and interpretation remain aligned.

 This is where art and science meet.